rcastley/monitoring_pihole/README.md

 ## Step 1: Install Pi-hole Exporter

 The Pi-hole Exporter is a Prometheus exporter specifically designed to collect and expose metrics from your Pi-hole instance.
-You can run it as a Docker container.
+You can run it as a Docker container or directly from the CLI.
 Here's how to do it:

-1. Pull the Pi-hole Exporter Docker image:
+1. For Docker run the following command:

    ``` bash
    docker run \